-The Bharatiya Janata Party’s decisive victory in the 2019 general election has drawn significant attention to prospects of bold policy measures on the part of the Narendra Modi government.
-On July 5, Finance Minister Nirmala Sitharaman released the annual union budget for 2019-20.
-Much has been written and said about the budget’s vision for a 5-trillion dollar economy by 2024, its push for increased investments, and proposed tax relief for start-ups.
-However, in order to go beyond individual pointers and discern the larger policy implications, it is necessary to take a broader view of the budget and see how it will place the Indian economy in the months and years to come.
+On July 5, Finance Minister Nirmala Sitharaman presented the union budget for the year 2019-20.
+In order to go beyond individual pointers and discern the larger policy implications, it is necessary to take a broader view of the budget and see how it will place the Indian economy in the months and years to come.

-Suyash Rai, fellow at Carnegie India, provided an overview of and key insights into the Union Budget 2019-20—in view of the past, present, and future of the Indian economy.
+Carnegie India hosted a roundtable discussion on the Union Budget 2019-20.
+Suyash Rai, fellow at Carnegie India, provided an overview of and key insights into the union budget 2019-20, followed by a discussion with participants.
 The discussion was moderated by Rudra Chaudhuri, director of Carnegie India.